GSA/Section508.gov/_pages/training/2018-05-22-training-presentation-workshops.md

 ---
 #### June 14, 2022
-Continuing our theme, “Be The Change In Accessibility” focuses on “Be The Change In Accessibility: Acquisition” where our speakers discussed the federal acquisition processes for procuring Information and Communication Technology (ICT) and how these processes provide key opportunities to ensure accessible technology is being purchased.
+Continuing our theme, “Be The Change In Accessibility” focuses on “Be The Change In Accessibility: Acquisition” where our speakers discussed the federal acquisition processes for procuring information and communication technology (ICT) and how these processes provide key opportunities to ensure accessible technology is being purchased.

 * [Accessibility through the Acquisition Lifecycle - ITACM JUN 2022 (PPT)](https://assets.section508.gov/assets/files/Accessibility%20through%20the%20Acquisition%20Lifecycle%20%28ITACM%20JUN%202022%29.pptx)
 * [Demystifying Section 508 IT Accessibility - ITACM JUN 2022 (PPT)](https://assets.section508.gov/assets/files/Demystifying%20Section%20508%20IT%20Accessibility%20%28ITACM%20JUN%202022%29.pptx)